Maths Teacher for nurses – Gambia

 Our ref 6682

 The Gambia is a country in West Africa that is entirely surrounded by Senegal except for its coastline on the Atlantic Ocean at its western end.
 It is the smallest country on mainland Africa.

 The Gambia is a very small and narrow country whose borders mirror the meandering Gambia River.
-The Gambia is less than 50 kilometres (31 miles) wide at its widest point.
+The Gambia is less than 50 km wide at its widest point.
 It is the smallest country on the African mainland.
-In comparative terms, The Gambia has a total area slightly less than that of the island of Jamaica.
 Banjul is the Gambian capital and the largest cities are Serekunda and Brikama.

 The Gambia has a market-based economy characterised by traditional subsistence agriculture.
 There is also a significant tourism industry.

 A variety of ethnic groups live in the Gambia, each preserving its own language and traditions.
 The Mandinka ethnicity is the largest, followed by the Fula, Wolof, Jola, Karoninka, Serahule, Serers, Manjago, Bambara, Aku Marabou and others.

 The cuisine of the Gambia includes peanuts, rice, fish, meat, onions, tomatoes, cassava, chili peppers and oysters from the River Gambia that are harvested by women.